gulkily/arkos/frontend/README.md

 # About

 This is the ARK 2.0 frontend.
-It currently shows exactly one page: a calendar and a chat interface side-by-side.
-It’s currently a single-page app, but we plan on making it a multi-page app (using SvelteKit routing).
+It's a Svelte web app, and it currently has four pages:

+- a landing page
+- an about page
+- a "dashboard"
+- a calendar-only view
+- a chat-only view

+# Tech stack

-## Languages and dependencies
+## Languages

 - TypeScript
 - Svelte

-- SvelteKit
+## CI dependencies

 - Prettier
 - ESLint
 - Vitest
 - @testing-library/svelte

+## Other dependencies

+- SvelteKit
 - @event-calendar/core
 - ajv
 - vitest-fetch-mock

+# Todo list

-## Todos
+## Pre-MVP

-### PRE-MVP
-- Split the UI into multiple pages
-    - Marketing landing page
-    - Dashboard
-    - Calendar-only view
-    - Chat-only view
-    - (potentially other pages in the future)
 - Add authentication (primarily MIT Touchstone, possibly others)
 - Make the UI more user-friendly when the backend returns a malformed response
 - Testing cleanup + expansion
     - ~~Refactor the UI HTML markup so that `screen.getByRole` or `screen.getByText` works (potentially making it more accessible)~~ (now refactored to use `screen.getByTestId` for now)
     - Mock components (both library and ARK2.0-specific)
     - ~~Mock user-generated content~~ (maybe randomize?)
-    - Potentially determine code coverage
+    - Determine code coverage
         - Figure out how `.c8rc` or `.nycrc` work so we can remove unnecessary files from the report
-- Create a Figma mockup to guide future frontend development
-- Set up at least one CI check

-### POTENTIALLY POST-MVP:
 - Fine-tune the CSS and/or HTML markup to look nicer
     - Figure out visual brand identity (favorite fonts? colors? logo?)

+## Post-MVP

+- Additional pages
-- User settings page (eg dark/light mode, etc)
+  - user settings page (eg dark/light mode, etc)
   - Some way for users to submit feedback
   - Task list tracking
-    - Specifically track assignments/classwork and their due dates
+    - Specifically track assignments/classwork and their due dates?
 - Mobile-friendliness?
-- Expand pre-commit CI checks aggressively

 # Installation